 NTA UGC NET 2020 notification released for June Exam on its website and Apply Online.
 National Testing Agency (NTA) has released the official notification for UGC NET June 2020 examination.
 Candidates can register online at the official website of NTA at https://ugcnet.nta.nic.in/

 For June Exam, the UGC NET June 2020 exam registration will begin on March 16.
-The last date to register is April 16.
-The Admit Card will be released on May 15.
-NTA will conduct the UGC NET exam from June 15 to 20.
-UGC NET result will be declared by NTA on July 5, 2020.
+The last date to register is June 30.
+The Admit Card will be released on would be announced soon.
+NTA will conduct the UGC NET exam from would be announced soon.
+UGC NET result will be declared by NTA on would be announced soon.

 NTA conducts the UGC NET exam for ‘Assistant Professorship’ and for ‘Junior Research Fellowship.
 The test consists of two papers.
 Both the papers will be conducted in a single three-hour duration.
 The exam will be in computer-based test mode.

 The National Testing Agency announces holding of the National Eligibility Test (NET) for determining the eligibility of Indian nationals for the Eligibility for Assistant Professor only or Junior Research Fellowship & Eligibility for Assistant Professor Both in Indian universities and colleges.
 NTA will conduct NET in 83 subjects at 88 selected NET Examination Cities spread across the country.

 The candidates who qualify for the award of Junior Research Fellowship are eligible to pursue research in the subject of their post-graduation or in a related subject and are also eligible for Assistant Professor.
 The universities, institutions, IITs and other national organizations may select the JRF awardees for whole time research work in accordance with the procedure prescribed by them.